 Stop wasting your time swapping business cards at networking events.
 The people attending these events are there to sell to you, not to buy from you and very, very few well-connected people waste their time attending them.
 None of the influential people I know or have met over my 25 years in marketing, network at these events.
 The best networkers have discovered out that the way to get connected to the right people, is to deliberately target them.

-Marketing tip 5: Internet marketing – Start taking your website seriously
+Marketing tips 5: Internet marketing: Start taking your website seriously.

-Something else you need to take your website seriously, is that almost everyone now uses the Internet to ‘check out’ a potential service provider; before deciding whether to do business with a provider or not, the vast majority of people will look for the provider’s website!
+Another reason you need to take your website seriously, is that almost everyone now uses the Internet to ‘check out’ a potential service provider.
+Before deciding whether to do business with a provider or not, the vast majority of people will look for the provider’s website!
 That includes the people YOU market your services to.
 So, what is your website ‘telling’ them about your business?

-Your website is a unique part of you marketing in one really important respect: it alone has the power to either kill or to supercharge the response rates of all your OTHER marketing activities.
-So, if you send a mailshot for example, be aware that the people that were interested in what you offered will visit your website BEFORE deciding to contact you (or not!)
+Your website is a unique part of your marketing in one really important respect: it alone has the power to either kill or to supercharge the response rates of all your other marketing activities.
+So, if you send a mailshot for example, be aware that the people that were interested in what you offered will visit your website before deciding to contact you (or not!)
 This means the quality and content of your website has to encourage people to completely trust you and see you in a wholly professional light.

 If your marketing hasn’t generated the response rates you hoped for, remember, the people who ‘were’ going to contact you visited your website first.
 A professional looking and optimized website is essential.
 It’s as simple as that.

-Marketing tip6: Match your fees to your promises
+Marketing tips 6: Match your prices (or fees) to your promises.

-Marketing tip 7: Use ‘attraction marketing’ and not pursuit marketing
+Marketing tips 7: Use inbound marketing or ‘attraction marketing’ – not pursuit marketing.